Best Black Friday Fitness Equipment Deals See Deals

 The texture was very creamy and thick, earning it a 5 out of 5.
 Nicole mentions, “The smooth and creamy texture is probably due to the coconut milk.”

-At nearly $5 a bottle, this is one of the priciest premade protein shakes on our list.
-However, if you’re looking for a well-rounded snack full of macronutrients, vitamins, and minerals, Suja Protein Shakes is a great option for anyone needing plant-based options.
+At nearly $5 a bottle, this is one of the priciest premade protein shakes on our list, earning 1 out of 5 for price.
+However, if you’re looking for a well-rounded snack full of macronutrients, vitamins, and minerals, Suja Protein Shakes are a great option for anyone needing plant-based solutions.

 Protein typePea, rice, and hemp protein